 Our days were spent lazing on the beach, hiking in the Gold Coast Hinterland, swimming at Byron Bay, catching up with family and organising our life back home.

 Then a short flight home, the overwhelming feeling of unpacking all our belongings and settling back in to our regular life.

 Our best advice for anyone thinking about a trip around the world is just do it!
 You will not regret it.
 If you are worried about the amount of planning required, don’t.
 We left with a one way flight to India.
 The rest we worked out along the way.

 The reality is there is never a perfect time to take a family gap year.
 If it is something you want to do with your family, just commit, prioritise it and start planning!
-If you are looking for some tips on how to travel the world with kids, click here for more advice.
+Read about how other families have taken a family sabbatical here.

 You may also like to read: